pzuraq/signalium/docs/src/app/core/signals-and-reactive-functions/page.md

 ---
-title: Reactive Functions and State
+title: Signals and Reactive Functions
 nextjs:
   metadata:
-    title: Reactive Functions and State
+    title: Signals and Reactive Functions
-    description: Understanding state management and reactivity in Signalium
+    description: Understanding signals and reactive functions in Signalium
 ---

 At it's core, Signalium is a framework for defining both _reactive functions_ and _mutable state_.
 Reactive functions are functions that consume some amount of mutable state, and produce some output _derived_ from that state.
 Importantly, when the state updates, the result of that function _also_ updates.

 One metaphor that is often used to describe this structure is spreadsheets.
 You can think of a reactive function as a _formula cell_ in a spreadsheet.
 It references other cells and then derives a value from them, perhaps summing up a number of cells to get the total.
 Whenever we update one of those cells, the formula cell _automatically_ updates with the latest value.

-Reactive functions work the same way - they update whenever the state they consume updates.
+Reactive functions work the same way - they update whenever the signals they consume update.

 ## Reactive Functions